-In February 2012 we published the Toolkit on Developing Departmental Representation.
-In the time since, we have seen some institutions take up systems like these – and course rep systems have been added to with other tiers of representation.
+In 2012 sparqs published a Toolkit on Developing Departmental Representation.
+In the time since, we have seen more institutions take up systems like these – and course rep systems have benefitted from the addition of other tiers of representation.

-The original toolkit can be downloaded below, and the resulting new materials following the ongoing review will be published here in due course.
+The original toolkit can be downloaded below, and any resulting new materials following the ongoing review will be published here in due course.

 For more information on any of the above, or if you would like to contribute to the sparqs research, of find out more about the research already carried out, please contact Eve Lewis.